mehmedayt/online-shop/README.md

   - User registration and login with secure authentication.
   - Password hashing using bcrypt and JWT for session management.
+  - Password change can securely update your password, with instant feedback via pop-up messages.

 - **Shopping Cart:**